VitBenton88/bamazon/README.md

 After submitting a Product ID, you will be prompted for the new quantity of the selected item.

-*Remember, the number you are providing is the **new quantity**, it will not be added to the existing quantity.*
+*Please note, the value you are providing is the **new quantity**, it will not be added to the existing quantity.*

 *This prompt contains validation; only numeric values will be accepted!*